RedHatGov/service-mesh-workshop-code/deployment/demos/secure-traffic/README.md

 # Secure Traffic
 Let's take a look at how you can meet stricter security requirements with this application.
 Imagine a scenario where you are deploying this at a gov't agency or are expecting a lot of PII environment.
 In that scenario there's probably all sorts of security requirements to adhere to.
-One big requirement that could cause a lot of consternation on the development/operations team is to encrypt all network communications.
+One big requirement that could cause a lot of consternation on the development/operations team is to encrypt all service communications.
 In this demo we will show how Istio can help with that without requiring code changes, without complicated network updates, and without installing new tools or servers.

-# Turn on mTLS
+# Turn on mutual TLS for service-to-service authentication
 Run the following Istio configuration updates:

 `oc apply -f ./policy-default-enablemtls.yaml`

 `oc apply -f ./destinationrules-mtls.yaml`

-The first file applys the following [policy][5] update to tell the mesh to strictly enforce mutual TLS (encryption) for our services.
+The first file applies the following [policy][5] update to tell the mesh to strictly enforce mutual TLS (encryption) for our services.
 We are effectively saying that all services will ONLY accept encrypted requests.
 ```yaml
 apiVersion: authentication.istio.io/v1alpha1
 kind: Policy